mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 ## Chapter 25

 "Cover your nose and mouth," she told me, holding a shawl.

-I looked back at Laen, lying in a circle at the edge of the steppe, trying to find warmth in the thin light.
+We reached the 1 lao'ka marking rock with dust in the air, hanging invisible to the eyes, but heavy to the nose.
+Laen had begun to sneeze a bit himself.
+I looked back at him, lying in a circle at the edge of the path, trying to find warmth in the thin light.

-"Saffas need clean water regularly," Pomri explained.
-"And there's none of that in Heiko."
+"I don't have anything that he could put on," Pomri explained, "He'll have to stay here."

-"I know.
+"I know...
 I just wanted to say goodbye."

-"Make it quick."
+"Make it quick.
+We still have quite a hike before we reach the pier."

-I took the shawl and walked over to Laen with his ears perked up in anticipation.
+I took the shawl from her hands and walked over to Laen with his ears perked up in anticipation.
 His gaze was trained upon me, yearning for answers that I couldn't find the words to explain.

 From a satchel, I pulled a morsel of roasted seaweed I had brought from home and offered it to him.